 1. Manual processes work.
 Vireo flags potential incidents in the dashboard.
 You can document them manually and report if required.
 It's compliant, just not fully automated.

 2. Incident reporting triggers rarely.
 "Serious incidents" under the EU AI Act involve significant harm or rights violations.
-Most SME AI usage (drafting documents, analysing data, researching topics) doesn't trigger reporting thresholds.
+Most organisational AI usage (drafting documents, analysing data, researching topics) doesn't trigger reporting thresholds.

 3. Risk priority.
 Real-time risk prevention (the 90% Vireo provides today) matters daily.
 Incident reporting (the gap) matters rarely.
 Which would you rather have operational immediately?